clojupyter/lein-jupyter/README.md

 The main command line entry is `lein jupyter`.
 The first time you use lein-jupyter, you will need to install the jupyter kernel using the `lein jupyter install-kernel` command.
-Then, you can use the `lein jupyter notebook` to run the jupyter notebook.
+Then, you can use the `lein jupyter notebook` to run the jupyter notebook, or `lein jupyter lab` to run JupyterLab.